Market

 manner that achieves fair presentation.

-• Materiality is the magnitude of misstatements in the Financial Statement that individually or in
+• Materiality is the magnitude of misstatements in the Financial Statement that individually or in aggregate,

-effect of any identified misstatement in the Financial Statement.
+identified misstatement in the Financial Statement.

 timing of the audit and significant audit findings, including any significant deficiencies in internal control that